Matthew Deleget, Founder/Director

 * Historical exhibitions that reexamine underknown, deceased artists.

 * Experimental exhibitions (ideas, ephemera, topical issues, etc.).

 We represent an incomparable array of groundbreaking national and international artists working across all visual arts media.
 Gallery artists are included in major museum collections worldwide, including the Museum of Modern Art, Metropolitan Museum of Art, Whitney Museum of American Art, Brooklyn Museum, Albright-Knox Art Gallery, Corcoran Gallery of Art, Walker Art Center, British Museum, and Victoria and Albert Museum, among many others.
 The gallery also maintains inventory, including paintings, drawings, prints, photographs, works on paper, and multiples, by more than 60 additional artists working around the globe.

-Our exhibitions have been reviewed and discussed in publications such as Art in America, Artcritical, Artnet Magazine, ArtNews, The Brooklyn Rail, Houston Public Radio, Huffington Post, The New Criterion, New York Magazine, NYFA Current, New York Sun, Time Out New York, Village Voice, and The Wall Street Journal, among others.
+Our exhibitions have been reviewed and discussed in publications such as ABC News, Art in America, Art:21, Artcritical, Artnet Magazine, ArtNews, Artforum, The Brooklyn Rail, Houston Public Radio, Huffington Post, Hyperallergic, The New Criterion, New York Magazine, NY Arts Magazine, New York Sun, Time Out New York, Village Voice, and The Wall Street Journal, among others.